JetBrains/teamcity-documentation/topics/configuring-build-parameters.md

 ### Specify Step Execution Conditions

-You can define [step execution conditions](build-step-execution-conditions.md) to specify whether individual steps should be run.
-You can use both [custom](typed-parameters.md) and [predefined](predefined-build-parameters.md) configuration parameters and environment variables to craft these conditions.
+You can define [step execution conditions](build-step-execution-conditions.md) to specify whether individual steps should run.
+You can craft these conditions using [custom](typed-parameters.md) and [predefined](predefined-build-parameters.md) configuration parameters and environment variables.

 To set up step execution conditions in TeamCity UI, go to step settings and click **Add condition | Other condition...**

 <img src="dk-params-StepExecutionCondition.png" width="706" alt="Step execution condition"/>

-For example, you can run different shell scripts depending on the type of build agent's operating system.
+For example, you can run different shell scripts depending on the build agent's operating system.

 ```Kotlin
 import jetbrains.buildServer.configs.kotlin.*